jeremyrsellars/nodapter.net/README.md

 Then, build your own .net classes which implement ISyncWork and put them in the current directory.
 Add a route to them, then execute the work, as shown in the example.

-__Note:__ At the moment, this works on Windows x86, so run a 32-bit version of node.
+__Note:__ This is intended to work with either Win32 or x64, auto-detecting the processor architecture of the currently running Node.exe.
+Of course, you will only be able to build the x64 version of Nodapter.net on 64-bit machines.